DylanAlloy/UnicornBreakfast/README.md

 # What

-This is a vagrant config that automates the installation of several important things in a deployment:
+This is a Vagrant/Ansible/virtualbox config that automates the installation of the Caravel deployment:

   1. Vagrant VM Provisioning of an Ubuntu 14.04 box using Atlas

     a. port forward to :1234

-  2. VirtualBox
-  3. Ansible
+  2. Ansible

      a.
 Caravel prerequisites & install